 The curve disappears.
 You can’t see any AUSTRALIA text.
 That’s because the scale of the annotation is too small compared with the scale of the map.
 The text is still there—and highlighted—it’s just tiny.

 You can just change the font size to something ridiculous like 5000.
 Or you can run the Update Annotation Reference Scale tool at 1:85,000,000.

 Select the annotation feature and open the Attributes pane.
 Change the font to Century Gothic Bold.
 For size, type 5000.
 I also chose center alignment.

-Click the Symbol button to access more properties.
+Click Apply, then click the Symbol button to access more properties.
 I changed the Letter spacing to 50%.

 Save your edits and open the Feature Outline Masks tool.
 For Input Layer, choose Text Notes – 250000, and keep the Margin at 0 Points.

 After running the tool, you’ll have a new polygon layer on your map that looks exactly like your annotation layer.
 Turn them both off.

 In the Contents pane, select the Australia layer.
 On the ribbon, click the Appearance tab.

 In the Masking menu, check the box for TextNotes250000_FeatureOutli.